JordanChan04/CV-Project2/README.md

 # CV-Project2
 Bird Species Recognition and Object Detection

-Faster R-CNN Training with Pascal VOC Dataset using MMDetection
+Faster R-CNN Training on PASCAL VOC with MMDetection

-This guide will walk you through the steps to train a Faster R-CNN model on the Pascal VOC dataset using MMDetection.
+This repository provides instructions to train a Faster R-CNN model on the PASCAL VOC dataset using the MMDetection framework.
 Table of Contents

+    Installation
         Prepare MMDetection Environment
-    Prepare Pascal VOC Dataset
+        Prepare PASCAL VOC Dataset
-    Train the Model
+    Training
-    Show the Results
+    Visualizing Results

+Installation
 Prepare MMDetection Environment

     Clone the MMDetection repository: